vdz/movie-buff/README.md

 And just go down which ever path you'll like from the router.

+To see that your bookings change availability, just go back to "Film" in booking summary page, you'll see.
+Otherwise it's not persistent of course (without server based API persistency)

 ### Folder structure
  — `components` - React components